Randy Bullock: Tennessee Titans

 On September 11, 2021, Bullock signed with the practice squad of the Tennessee Titans.
 On September 14, he was promoted to the active roster following the release of Michael Badgley.
 On September 19, in his first game with the Titans, Bullock made four field goals, including a 36-yard kick in overtime to win the game against the Seattle Seahawks 33–30.
 During the Week 8 game against the Indianapolis Colts, Bullock received his second career Special Teams Player of the Week award, after making two game-changing field goals.
+He finished the 2021 season converting 26 of 31 field goal attempts and 42 of 45 extra point attempts.

 On March 19, 2022, Bullock re-signed with the Titans.
 In Week 7, Bullock made four out of four field goals and an extra point for a total of 13 points in a 19–10 win over the Indianapolis Colts, earning AFC Special Teams Player of the Week.
+He finished the 2022 season converting 17 of 20 field goal attempts and all 28 extra point attempts.
 The Titans released him on February 22, 2023.

 New York Giants (second stint)

 On November 2, 2023, Bullock was signed to the Giants practice squad after starting kicker Graham Gano was placed on injured reserve.
 He was signed to the active roster on November 24.
 He suffered a hamstring injury in Week 15 and was placed on injured reserve on December 21.
+He appeared in six games in the 2023 season.
+He finished converting all ten extra point attempts and five of six field goal attempts.
 Bullock became an unrestricted free agent at the end of the league year on March 13, 2024.